-- 1. Take into account that some students are slow learners and others are gifted. - 2.
-Do not use harsh, threatening language or actions that instil fear in both females and males. - 3.3.
-Discuss how GESI issues related to the teaching and learning activities of the lesson would be addressed.

-- 1. Give equal chances to females and males to ask and also answer questions in class. - 2.
+- actions that instil fear in both females and males. - 3.3.
+Discuss how GESI issues related to the teaching and learning activities of the lesson would be addressed. - E g.
+1. Give equal chances to females and males to ask and also answer questions in class. - 2.
 Assign leadership roles to females. - 3.4.
 Identify where, and which, 21st century skills that can be developed or applied in the lesson and how they can help student teachers to support basic school leaners to develop these skills through STS activities.